scaliumnew/LeafSnap-Discover/README.md

 ## Usage

-1. Open the application in your browser
+1. Open the application in your browser at http://localhost:8080
 2. Allow camera access when prompted
 3. Point your camera at a plant
 4. Click the capture button